freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

 - The order in which data is imported is important for both runtime and edit time, because some steps depend on others:
 	1. Load `📄 table.glb`, which gives us the scene hierarchy.
 	2. Unpack `📁 assets` and `📄 colliders.glb`
+	3. Unpack sounds to `📁 sounds`.
+Since the GUIDs used for referencing the sound files are the original asset GUIDs, we only write sound files that aren't already in the asset database.
-	3. Loop through `📁 items` and do, in this order:
+	4. Loop through `📁 items` and do, in this order:
 		1. Instantiate and apply components
 		2. Link them to their prefab (if the prefab exists in the editor).
 		3. Apply component data.
-	4. Loop through `📁 refs` and restore cross-references between components.
+	5. Loop through `📁 refs` and restore cross-references between components.
-	5. Import data from `📁 global`.
+	6. Import data from `📁 global`.